cybertraining-dsc/su21-reu-362/project/index.md

 ## 8. Acknowledgments

-This projected was immensely supported by Dr. Gregor von Laszewski.
+This project was immensely supported by Dr. Gregor von Laszewski under the NSF grant
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.
 Also, a big appreciation to the REU Instructors (Carlos Theran, Yohn Jairo and Victor Adankai) for their contribution, support, teachings and advice.
 Also, gratitude to my colleagues who helped me out; Jacques Fleischer, David Umanzor and Sheimy Paz Serpa. gratitude to my colleagues.
 Lastly, appreciation to Dr. Byron Greene, the Florida A&M University, the Indiana University and Bethune Cookman University for providing a platform to be able to learn new things and embark on new projects.

 ## 9. References